Irv Lee - Higherplane Aviation Training ltd

 time.
 Use these answers only as a base starting point for checking with

 the relevant authorities.
 Note that with the many changes brought in by the new 2016 ANO and EASA NCO in August 2016, these answers are currently being checked for detailed accuracy.
+Also, changes are hitting UK GA so fast and frequently that this free site can easily be slightly behind the change curve with one or two rules.

 For much more detailed information on the combinations of